What Do Businesses Need to Know About Paycheck Protection Program Loan Forgiveness?

 Will my loan be forgiven?

-Recipients of a loan made under the Paycheck Protection Program may be eligible for loan forgiveness in an amount equal to the sum of the following costs incurred, and payments made, during an 8-week period beginning on the date of the loan origination:
+Recipients of a loan made under the Paycheck Protection Program may be eligible for loan forgiveness in an amount equal to the sum of the following costs incurred, and payments made, during your covered period:

 - Payment of rent under a lease in force prior to Feb.
-15, 2020; and
+15, 2020

 - Forgiveness amount cannot exceed the principal amount of the loan.